 Dec 7, 2017

-In this podcast episode, we examine an important U.S. Supreme Court case that affected religious practice and speech in public schools.
+SO2-E06 U.S. Supreme Court case affected religious practice and speech in public schools.
 It was the Good News Club versus Milford Central School case from 2001.
 We will hear the voice of Justice Clarence Thomas as he delivers the opinion for the U.S. Supreme Court justices.

 Under New York law, Milford Central School policy authorizes district residents to use its building after school for certain activities.
 Two parents were district residents who were eligible to use the school's facilities.
 They sought approval of their proposed use and sponsorship of the Good News Club, a private Christian organization for children.
 The parents submitted a request to hold the Club's weekly afterschool meetings at the school.
 Milford denied the request reasoning that the proposed use, including singing songs, hearing Bible lessons, memorizing scripture, and praying, was the equivalent of religious worship prohibited by the community use policy.
 The Club filed suit alleging that the denial violated its free speech rights under the First and Fourteenth Amendments.
 Ultimately, the District Court granted Milford summary judgment to not grant permission.
 The parents then appealed the decision.
 After hearing the case, the Court of Appeals agreed with the District Court that because the subject matter of the Club's was "quintessentially religious", and the activities "fall outside the bounds of pure 'moral and character development,'" According to them, Milford's policy of excluding the Club's meetings was constitutional subject discrimination, not unconstitutional viewpoint discrimination.